Pfizer moves US court against Aurobindo Pharma, Dr Reddy's on cancer drug | Business

 Pfizer moves US court against Aurobindo Pharma, Dr Reddy's on cancer drug

 Pfizer Inc and its group companies fileda petition in a US court against Aurobindo Pharma Ltd and Dr Reddy's Laboratories alleging that the Indian drug makers were planning separately to come out with generic versions of itsblockbuster multi-billion dollar drug Ibrance (palbociclib)before expiration ofits patent.
-Pfizer filed the possiblepatentinfringementpetition against both the companies in the United States District Court for the District of Delaware on two counts last week.
+Pfizer filed the possiblepatentinfringementcase against Aurobindo Pharma in the United States District Court for the District of Delaware and Dr Reddy's in the New Jersey court.

 Palbociclib is used to treat a certain type of breast cancer and works by slowing or stopping the growth of cancer cells.
 Ibrance clocked nearly USD five billion revenues globally including USD 3.25 billion in the USA in 2019, according to Pfizers 2019 annual report.